 The first thing that comes to your mind when you think about consulting is probably the development of strategy.
-Not surprisingly Strategic Projects are important source of revenue for consulting firms.
-However, hardly any firm needs full strategy for the whole company.
+Not surprisingly Strategic Projects are an important source of revenue for consulting firms.
+However, hardly any firm needs a full strategy for the whole company.
 Nowadays, you would rather develop partial strategies, address certain specific areas.
-Below a few examples of such projects:
+Below are a few examples of such projects:

-Management Consultants may have started with Strategic Projects but more money are actually generated by Performance Improvements Projects.
+Management Consultants may have started with Strategic Projects but more money is actually generated by Performance Improvements Projects.
 In this sort of projects you don’t have to come up with new ideas, enter new markets.
-You simply have to make the life easier.
+You simply have to make life easier.
 You help the customer save money, generate higher profits, generate more cash or reduce his need for assets.
-Below some examples of such projects:
+Below are some examples of such projects:

 - Cost Reduction Projects.
-In those projects you concentrate on finding savings by cutting costs.
+In those projects, you concentrate on finding savings by cutting costs.
 You go here beyond the improvements and savings and operations and you analyze every cost position to find more money.
-In many cases you do the headcount reduction – in other words you lay off plenty of people (10-30% of the overall headcount).
+In many cases you do the headcount reduction – in other words, you lay off plenty of people (10-30% of the overall headcount).
 Those projects tend to be brutal and a lot of tears are involved.
 The funny thing is that after some time the costs tend to go up again.
 So a new cut is imminent.

 - Pricing Projects.
 A lot of attention is also devoted to playing with the prices and discount policy.
 You try here to find the optimal prices for specific products (prices that will bring you higher gross margin, profit).
 You also optimize the discount policy.
-As a part of the projects you may also change the price structure (add or remove new price points).
-This area is so big and lucrative that a lot of companies concentrate only on this are (i.e. Simone & Kucher).
+As a part of the projects, you may also change the price structure (add or remove new price points).
+This area is so big and lucrative that a lot of companies concentrate only on this area (i.e. Simone & Kucher).
 Check my presentation on Innovative Revenue Streams

 For more on such projects check my online course Performance Improvement Projects for Management Consultants and Cost Reduction for Managers & Management Consultants